abdusalamov/homebridge-starline/README.md

 ## Configuration
 - Edit your configuration file from `~/.homebridge/config.json`
-- Platform should always be **StarlinePlatform** then on the devices you can add your Starline's
+- Platform should always be **StarlinePlatform** so on the devices you can add your Starline's
 - The **Username** and **Password** are required in order to send the commands

 ```